lucianweber/mpromise/README.md

 ## Why use mpromise.js?
 If you need a promise-like structure that can be resolved multiple times, you might want to consider trying mpromises over standard promises.

-**Tradeoffs**: Mpromises are not able to fully replace promises.
-For instance, mpromises do not return a new mpromise when `then(function, function)` is called.
-Queuing mpromises is therefor not possible at this time.
+**Tradeoffs**: As of Version 0.2.0 mpromises do support queuing like a+ conform promises.
+But obviously mpromises are still not the best solution for every purpose.
+And since mpromises are still work-in-progress, you should not use mpromises for production.

-**Future**: I am not shure right now if queuing will be possible in future versions, since the multiple resolvings might cause some hickups.
-I will investigate this issue later.
+**Future**: Since this is still in early stages I am not completely shure where this is going.
+But since its very likely that a project might want to use promises and mpromises at the same time I thought about combining the two things in future to reduce the overhead that is produced by using a simple polyfill and mpromises.

 ## How to use mpromise.js?
 On first sight mpromise looks like a normal promise: